backstage/backstage/plugins/catalog-backend/api-report.md

     _optional: boolean,
     emit: CatalogProcessorEmit,
   ): Promise<boolean>;
 }

+// Warning: (ae-missing-release-tag) "GithubOrgReaderProcessorBuilder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class GithubOrgReaderProcessorBuilder
+  implements CatalogProcessorBuilder
+{
+  constructor(
+    githubCredentialsProviderFactory: IGithubCredentialsProviderFactory,
+  );
+  // (undocumented)
+  fromConfig(
+    config: Config,
+    options: {
+      logger: Logger_2;
+    },
+  ): GithubOrgReaderProcessor;
+}

 // Warning: (ae-missing-release-tag) "GitLabDiscoveryProcessor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)